 Referees are the backbone of competitive pickleball.
 They keep matches fair, call foot faults, manage the score, and handle disputes, allowing players to focus on their game.
 Without them, tournament play slows down—or doesn’t happen at all.

-In British Columbia, especially, sanctioned tournaments are popping up everywhere, but referees are often “spread thin” across multiple events.
-Organizers sometimes need to bring officials in from other regions, which isn’t sustainable.
-With sanctioned events growing every year across the country (Pickleball Canada), the need for more referees has never been greater.
+In British Columbia and across Canada, Pickleball Canada (“PCO”) /Pickleball BC (“PBC”)-Sanctioned tournaments are popping up everywhere, but referees can be “spread thin” across multiple events.
+Organizers sometimes need to bring officials in from other regions.
+With Sanctioned events growing every year across the country, the need for more referees has never been greater.

-The Path to Becoming a Ref in Canada
+The Path to Becoming an Accredited Referee in BC

-Pickleball Canada has established a national officiating framework that aligns with international standards.
+Pickleball Canada has established a national officiating framework that aligns with international standards, which is adjudicated by PBC in BC.
 Here’s the journey:

 -

-Step 1: Pass four online knowledge tests (Player, Line Judge, Referee, and Best Practices).
+Step 1: Pass four online knowledge tests (Player, Line Judge, Referee, and Best Practices) on the PCO website.

 -